Emerging Markets vs. U.S.

 Emerging Markets Perspective

 One of the biggest growth opportunities for emerging markets relates to the smartphone.
 It is not the smartphone itself, but all the applications and industries that come along with it.
 Just think about when the automobile became ubiquitous and all the industries it created that didn’t exist prior—from highways to gas stations, fast food chains, housing (suburbs), billboards, motels, and many other businesses not directly associated with making cars.
 The smartphone is having a similar impact and it remains an underpenetrated market in emerging markets.
-This trend is just getting started.
 The following chart creates perspective on not just the penetration, but also the sheer size of the emerging markets.
 Another factor to consider when looking at this chart is that a user is not an owner.
 It is not unusual for a whole family in an emerging market to share one smartphone, but each family member will still be counted as a separate user.
 As such, these rates likely overstate the true level of market penetration.

 Glossary of Investment Terms and Index Definitions